Sabrina-Fox/WM2-Help/README.md

 6. Some Bitrates and Sample Rates for the built-in DAC are sometimes missing on windows.(See below for fix)
 7. Sometimes the trackpad might stop working and the firmware update tool fails to recognize the device.(See below for potential fix)
 ###### Known WM2 2023 specific issues
-1. The 780M iGPU is falsely reported as 760M with the drivers from the inital launch from AMD(See below for fix).
+1. The 780M iGPU is falsely reported as 760M with the drivers from the inital launch from AMD.(See below for fix)
+2. AMD drivers cannot be installed correctly.(See below for fix)
-2. Some HDMI ports are DOA.
+3. Some HDMI ports are DOA.
-3. Some units cannot run stably with RAM speed at 7500MT/s
+4. Some units cannot run stably with RAM speed at 7500MT/s
-4. Some units arrived with dead USB-C ports and some stops working over time including charging.
+5. Some units arrived with dead USB-C ports and some stops working over time including charging.
-5. Some units blackscreens/shutdown when plugged in to charge.
+6. Some units blackscreens/shutdown when plugged in to charge.

 # Workarounds
 ###### SD card slots disconneting constantly workaround, credits to ciphray#8122 on discord for the workaround, credits to Xryptic#5251 on discord for the instructions.<br/>